maaz97py/maaz97py/README.md

-* I am curently working on a Deep Learning project.
+* :grinning: I am curently working on a Deep Learning project.

 * I am currently enrolled in a Deep Learning course at Devincept.